 When you apply for an Unsupported Child’s Benefit for a child, the parent/caregiver will be invited to discuss the situation.
 There are some circumstances where this won’t happen, for example, when a recent Child, Youth and Family Group Conference has been held.

-How much you can get
+How much you can get?

 This depends on the child or young person’s age and any income they have.

+W

 Working for Families

 Working for Families is a package designed to make it easier to work and raise a family.